 Surrey and Borders NHS Foundation Trust (SABP) has community and mental health recovery services dedicated to helping people with severe or enduring mental ill-health back on the road to recovery.
 The services are for adults aged 18 to 64.
 Please speak to your GP about being referred to these services.

-SUN (Service User Network) is a new, easy to access community-based service for adults experiencing difficulties with complex emotions often associated with personality disorder.
+SUN (Service User Network) is an easy to access community-based service for adults experiencing difficulties with complex emotions often associated with personality disorder.
 These emotions can affect how a person feels, coping with life and managing relationships.

 Drug and alcohol misuse

 Catalyst is a not for profit organisation who work in partnership with many organisations on providing support to people with mental health problems.
 They run a drug and alcohol service for people in Surrey who want help with their problematic drug use and / or are dependent on alcohol and want to stop.
 They provide counselling for individuals and loved ones affected by substance or alcohol use.

 Ex-military service personnel can also access a range of specialist support tailored to their needs.
 Surrey and Borders Partnership NHS Foundation Trust is a Veteran Aware trust and can help signpost to the most appropriate service.

 Support for young people